thenhz/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded two laps on track one using center lane driving, then one  in the opposite way, and two laps of track two and even here one in the opposite way.
+Here is an example image of center camera:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle driving in the opposite way.
+Example below is from track 1

 ![alt text][image3]

+Then I repeated this process on track two in order to get more data points.

+To augment the dataset, I also augmented the images by applying random shift, flip and brightness to let the net learn in a more generic and stable way.
+For example, here are two images that starting from the first image above; one has then been flipped and the other shifted and augmented:

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+After the collection process, I preprocessed this data by following and applying some operations described in the NVIDIA paper such as cropping to a specific size and using YUV

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I've used even the callback EarlyStopping and CheckPoint to let the model train the best it can.
+Obiously I've saved only the best model based on the lowest validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.